Is scotch broom a nitrogen fixer

 One of the interesting characteristics of scotch broom is its ability to fix nitrogen.
 Nitrogen fixation is the process by which certain plants, bacteria, or archaea convert atmospheric nitrogen into a usable form, such as ammonia or nitrate, that can be absorbed by plants.

-See also What generator for a broom boat
+See also What is a lobby broom

 Scotch broom, like other members of the legume family, is a nitrogen fixer.
 It forms a symbiotic relationship with certain bacteria known as nitrogen-fixing bacteria, which live in nodules on its roots.
 These bacteria have the capability to convert atmospheric nitrogen into a form that can be utilized by scotch broom.